komalsali04/IntelligentAssistant/README.md

-# JioPay Customer Service Chatbot
+f# JeeyoPay Customer Service Chatbot

-An intelligent RAG (Retrieval-Augmented Generation) chatbot that provides instant, accurate answers about JioPay services.
-This project involves complete web scraping of the JioPay website, data processing, and building a production-ready conversational AI assistant.
+An intelligent RAG (Retrieval-Augmented Generation) chatbot that provides instant, accurate answers about JeeyoPay services.
+This project involves complete web scraping of the JeeyoPay website, data processing, and building a production-ready conversational AI assistant.

 ##  Live Demo